pagadesantosh/all_about_front_end/web dev/web application security/Web Security mechanism.md

 ### What is the importance of HTTPS in securing web applications, and how does it work?

 - HTTPS (Hyper Text Transfer Protocol Secure) is essential for <u>**_securing data transmission between a user's browser and a website_**.</u>

-- It encrypts the data using SSL/TLS, preventing eavesdropping and man-in-the-middle attacks.
+- Encrypts the data using SSL/TLS transmitted between the user’s browser and the web server, providing confidentiality and integrity.
-- HTTPS ensures the integrity and confidentiality of user data.
 - **To implement HTTPs**, <u>**_a website needs an SSL/TLS certificate_**</u>, which verifies the site's identity and enables secure communication.

 ---